Tatsh/mb8611/README.md

 ## Maintenance notice

 This code is not maintained.
-I do not own this modem anymore nor do I plan on acquiring another.
+I do not own this modem any-more nor do I plan on acquiring another.

 If you choose to fork this code and want to maintain it long term, please keep my name in the authors list.
 Also, I am happy to relinquish the PyPI package.